Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Blood of the Vine Tavern.md

 Arik the Barkeep.
 A pudgy little man named Arik Lorensk (CN male human commoner) tends bar.
 Mindlessly, he cleans glasses, one after another.
 When they're all clean, he starts over.
 If he is spoken to, he takes orders for drinks in a dull, hollow voice.
 A small glass of wine costs 1 cp.
 A pitcher of wine costs 1 sp.
 Af­ ter serving drinks, Arik returns to cleaning glasses.
 He ignores all attempts to question him.

-Vistani Owners.
-Three Vistani spies (N female hu­ mans) named Alenka, Mirabel, and Sorvia sit at a table near the front door.
+[[Vistani]] Owners.
+Three [[Vistani]] spies (N female hu­ mans) named Alenka, Mirabel, and Sorvia sit at a table near the front door.
 They own the tavern and see to it that all customers pay their tabs.
 They otherwise show little interest in the characters.

-If the characters arrive in the company of other Vistani, the owners are much more likely to engage them in conversation and provide useful information.
+If the characters arrive in the company of other [[Vistani]], the owners are much more likely to engage them in conversation and provide useful information.
 They suggest that the characters visit Madam Eva (see chapter 2, area G) to have their fortunes read.